aiden-TXT/Texter/README.md

 Any explicit content chatted such as slurs, swearing, offense, or anything else at section "Explicit Content" will get you banned, Please abide by the rules

 # Just Remember!
-If you were falsely banned, contact via Outlook at appeal@texter.com.
-If a person is being mean to you, but too soft to be reported, you can block them.
+If you were falsely banned, contact via Gmail to aidenforina@gmail.com If a person is being mean to you, but too soft to be reported, you can block them.

 # Rules